ja-martinez/fetch/user_stories.md

 3. As a user: When I click a button called "checkout", I am redirected to /fetch/checkout

-4. As a user: If my cart is emty, I should see Your "Shopping Cart is empty." and link to the route route
+4. As a user: If my cart is emty, I should see Your "Shopping Cart is Empty." and link to the route route

 # Checkout Page